 Removing tape residue from a table or other hard surface can be difficult enough, let alone an article of clothing.
 Since you can’t safely scrape off the residue on a piece of clothing with a razor, other options are required.
 Hopefully, with these tips, you will be able to get that sticky mess off of your clothing easily and without damaging your clothes.

-- Place a paper towel over any remaining residue on the fabric.
+- Place a paper towel over the remaining tape residue on the fabric.

 - Run the heated iron over the fabric and paper towel with the paper towel side up.
 This will cause the residue to melt and stick to the paper towel, freeing your clothing from it.

-- With another clean paper towel or cleaning cloth, wipe the area.
-Then wash as usual.
+- With another clean paper towel or cleaning cloth, wipe the area to be sure all residue is removed.

 Additional Tips and Advice

 - Be sure to not scrub the fabric, but just gently wipe it.
 Scrubbing could cause the residue to go deeper into the fabric, making it harder or even impossible to get out.
 When cleaning, make sure to use gentle, circular motions to remove the residue most effectively.

 - If the residue is stubborn, there are commercial adhesive removers you can try, such as Goo Gone or Un-Due.
 Be sure to test them in a small hidden area on the fabric first to look for any adverse reaction.